MMACS11DC1-2025/class-exercises-beenUpFor3Days/4.4/PROJECT.md

 ### **ESSENTIAL REQUIREMENTS** (2 points each)

 ### **Core Programming Concepts**
-- [] At least one recursive function defined with proper parameters (2 pts)
+- [x] At least one recursive function defined with proper parameters (2 pts)
-- [] Proper base case implemented to stop recursion (2 pts)
+- [x] Proper base case implemented to stop recursion (2 pts)
-- [ ] Recursive calls reduce problem size toward base case (2 pts)
+- [ x] Recursive calls reduce problem size toward base case (2 pts)
-- [ ] Function returns meaningful values (not just drawing) (2 pts)
+- [ x] Function returns meaningful values (not just drawing) (2 pts)
-- [ ] At least one user input to dynamically generate graphics (2 pts)
+- [ x] At least one user input to dynamically generate graphics (2 pts)
-- [ ] Program prints the total count of recursive function calls executed (2 pts)
+- [ x] Program prints the total count of recursive function calls executed (2 pts)

 ### **Data Structures & Organization**
-- [ ] Use a dictionary to store fractal settings (2 pts)
+- [ x] Use a dictionary to store fractal settings (2 pts)
-- [ ] Dictionary keys clearly named and organized (2 pts)
+- [ x] Dictionary keys clearly named and organized (2 pts)
-- [ ] Values include configuration, colors, or descriptions (2 pts)
+- [ x] Values include configuration, colors, or descriptions (2 pts)

 ### **Turtle Graphics Integration**
-- [ ] Proper turtle setup and configuration (2 pts)
+- [ x] Proper turtle setup and configuration (2 pts)
-- [ ] Function actually draws visual patterns using turtle commands (2 pts)
+- [ x] Function actually draws visual patterns using turtle commands (2 pts)
-- [ ] Visual output demonstrates recursive concepts effectively (2 pts)
+- [ x] Visual output demonstrates recursive concepts effectively (2 pts)

 ### **Code Quality**
-- [ ] Code is well-organized, readable, and follows Python naming conventions.
+- [ x] Code is well-organized, readable, and follows Python naming conventions.
 (2 pts)
-- [ ] Includes meaningful comments that explain the logic and steps taken in the code.
+- [ x] Includes meaningful comments that explain the logic and steps taken in the code.
 (2 pts)

 ### **Documentation & Process**
 - [ ] README.md file with project documentation explaining the approach used and how to use the program (2 pts)
-- [ ] Code must be well commented to enhance readability (2 pts)
+- [ x] Code must be well commented to enhance readability (2 pts)
-- [ ] Test cases with expected vs actual results (2 pts)
+- [ x] Test cases with expected vs actual results (2 pts)
-- [ ] Screenshots of visual outputs for each test case (2 pts)
+- [ x] Screenshots of visual outputs for each test case (2 pts)
-- [ ] Discussion of reasonable recursion depth (for your program, what depth is too low, what is too high, and why?)
+- [ x] Discussion of reasonable recursion depth (for your program, what depth is too low, what is too high, and why?)
 (2 pts)
 - [ ] Documentation of debugging and testing process in README.md (2 pts)
 - [ ] Source code is committed to repository on Github with **at least 3 meaningful commits on different days** (2 pts)